-Another beautiful area to explore in New Orleans is located along Charles Street, which gives you a taste of the residential and uptown side of the city.
-Charles Street has historic row homes and mansions built by some of the city’s famous past residents, leafy and towering oak trees that curve dramatically over the sidewalks, and an assortment of bars and restaurants.
+Another beautiful area to explore in New Orleans is located along St. Charles Avenue, which gives you a taste of the residential and uptown side of the city.
+St. Charles Avenue has historic row homes and mansions built by some of the city’s famous past residents, leafy and towering oak trees that curve dramatically over the sidewalks, and an assortment of bars and restaurants.

 This well-maintained and historic Roman Catholic cemetery is worth a visit due to its stately tombs, mausoleums, and above-ground vaults.
 The cemetery is rumored to be haunted and has been featured in several Hollywood blockbusters.
 Saint Louis Cemetery consists of three different cemeteries built at separate times.
 Each has a bit of a different ambiance from the others.
 No. 1 and No. 2 are part of the National Register of Historic Places.

 New Orleans cruises don’t just get you close to the city center.
 You’ll also be just a shore excursion away from one of Louisiana’s most interesting attractions: Oak Alley Plantation.
 Located about 55 miles from New Orleans, Oak Alley Plantation provides guests with an excellent account of the complex history of Louisiana at its onsite exhibitions.
 You’ll also be able to tour the house itself as well as explore the grounds.
 Oak Alley Plantation spreads out across 1,300 acres and is home to a gorgeous 300-year-old pathway of oak trees covered in moss, which you’ll go through to get to the main entrance.